 MPI has been involved in the United Nations climate change negotiations, along with other government departments.
 This led to us adopting the Paris Agreement in 2015.

 The ETS puts a price on greenhouse gas emissions to encourage their reduction over time.
 It also encourages planting and forest growth to reduce net greenhouse gas production.

 To meet our commitments under the Paris Agreement, changes may need to be made to the Emissions Trading Scheme and our other climate change policies and programmes.

 Find out more

 Who to contact

-If you have questions about climate change, email email@example.com
+If you have questions about climate change and the primary industries, email email@example.com